sadekbaroudi/fingerpunch/keycaps/CMY/README.md

 * Choc v1
 * KS-27 and KS-33

-Note: I do not recommend these for keyboards that have standard 18mm vertical spacing.
+Note: I do not recommend these for keyboards that have standard 19mm pcb vertical spacing.
 These will leave a gap between the keycaps, and will not be as comfortable.
 That said, you can definitely use them on standard spacing if you like!

 ## Build pics